ValyrianTech/HexGlobe/README.md

 # HexGlobe

-A web application that implements a generic game board framework using hexagonal grid mapping based on Uber's H3 library.
+A web application that implements a hexagonal grid mapping system using HTML5 Canvas for visualization.

 ## Overview

-HexGlobe provides a framework for visualizing and interacting with a global hexagonal grid.
-It uses H3, a hierarchical geospatial indexing system, to create a grid of hexagonal tiles that can be used for various applications including games, data visualization, and geographic analysis.
+HexGlobe provides a framework for visualizing and interacting with a hexagonal grid.
+It creates a grid of hexagonal tiles that can be used for various applications including games, data visualization, and geographic analysis.

 ## Features

 - Hexagonal tile visualization using HTML5 Canvas
-- Integration with Uber's H3 library for hexagonal grid calculations
+- Dynamic grid sizing that fills the available space
-- Hierarchical resolution system for parent-child relationships between tiles
+- Interactive tile navigation with click support
-- Neighbor visualization and navigation
+- Neighbor visualization and highlighting
 - Customizable visual properties (border color, thickness, style)
 - Debug information display